ChaoticAudio/32c3/README.md

-# cccongress2015
+# 32C3
-Planning Repository for a Audio Assembly @ CCCongress 2015
+Planning Repository for a Audio Assembly @ 32C3

-Have a look at our WIKI -> https://github.com/ChaoticAudio/cccongress2015/wiki
+Have a look at our WIKI -> https://github.com/ChaoticAudio/32c3/wiki